AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 If a rollback is out of the question for an event handling task, we strongly recommend making the task idempotent.
-You may have this scenario when, for example, the projection and tokens do not reside in the same database.
-Or when the event handler dispatches an operation (e.g., through the `CommandGateway`).
+You may have this scenario when, for example, the projection and tokens do not reside in the same database. or when the event handler dispatches an operation (e.g., through the `CommandGateway`).
 In making the invoked operation idempotent, you ensure that whenever the thread stealing a token handles an event twice (or more), the outcome will be identical.

 Without idempotency, the consequences of token stealing can be manyfold: